 Written by A Former Director

-I pray this note finds you well and enjoying the new year, meeting your goals and following thru on those resolutions!!
-By now, you have received a letter both from Mary Kay Inc., and Executive Senior Sales Director Xxxxxx Xxxxxx advising you of the change in our unit status.
+I pray this note finds you well and working toward your goals!!
+By now, you have received word both from Mary Kay Inc., and our Executive Senior Sales Director advising you of the change in our unit status.
 While I’m sure this comes as a surprise to you, it has been a while in coming for me.

 There are monthly quotas each unit must meet, or at least meet every other month.
 Our unit has not been making our minimum production regularly for at least the last 12 to 18 months.
-For the first time since our unit was formed in 1996 we missed production 3 consecutive months which is grounds for cancellation of the Director’s agreement.
+For the first time since our unit was formed 17 years ago, we missed production 3 consecutive months which is grounds for cancellation of the Director’s agreement.

 While I could have easily gotten an exception from the company because of our clean record and history of great production, I opted not to do so.
 This was a decision that came with tears, prayer and much consideration.
 It was not an easy decision after 17 years of devoted attention to a dream, but I knew it was the right decision.

-I have been in disagreement with the direction I have seen the leadership of the sales force heading for several months now.
+I have been in disagreement with the direction I have seen the leadership of the sales force heading for the last couple of yearrs.
 And in examining my motives as an active leader in this company have felt very convicted and called to take a personal stand against it.
 This may seem very vague to you, but suffice it to say, that I have seen such greed and unethical recruiting and business practices by other leaders that I never imagined would take place in Mary Kay.
 And in self-examination related to these issues, I found myself becoming part of it, if not merely guilty by association, and I didn’t like it.

 So, here I am with you.
 A Mary Kay Beauty Consultant.
 Maybe a Team Leader or Future Director!
 It’s all good!
-Xxxxxxx is such a kick, and is actually a personal recruit of Mary Kay.
-She’s got all of the wisdom and insight you could ever want, and is one of the old-school leaders that I am proud to call my friend.
 I am still here to help you, offer advice, ideas or most anything you may need from me.
 I just won’t get the unit commission check anymore, and that’s a-okay with me.
 Now I’ll be there for you just out of the goodness of my heart with no ulterior motive……..and that feels GOOD!!!
-At this point I’m keeping my clientelle.
+At this point I’m keeping my clientele.
 Beyond that I’m still unclear.
 I’ve been substitute teaching since the fall and truly enjoy that………..again beyond that I’m still unclear.